achingbrain/it/packages/it-drain/README.md

 ## Browser `<script>` tag

-Loading this module through a script tag will make it's exports available as `ItDrain` in the global namespace.
+Loading this module through a script tag will make its exports available as `ItDrain` in the global namespace.

 ```html
 <script src="https://unpkg.com/it-drain/dist/index.min.js"></script>